Delogrand770/champGG/README.md

 # champGG
-This program will create custom item sets for every champion in their most popular roles using data from the site http://champion.gg
+Create custom item sets for every champion in their most popular roles using data from the site http://champion.gg

+Champion.gg analyzes millions of League of Legends Platinum+ games each patch to provide relevant champion builds, runes, masteries, stats, matchups and counters.

 Features include: